 Storm.
 A drainage system that carries rainwater, surface water, subsurface water and similar liquid waste.

 DRINKING FOUNTAIN.
 A plumbing fixture that is connected to the potable water distribution system and the drainage system.
 The fixture allows the user to obtain a drink directly from a stream of flowing water without the use of any accessories.

 EFFECTIVE OPENING.
 The minimum cross-sectional area at the point of water supply discharge, measured or expressed in terms of the diameter of a circle or, if the opening is not circular, the diameter of a circle of equivalent cross-sectional area.
 For faucets and similar fittings, the effective opening shall be measured at the smallest orifice in the fitting body or in the supply piping to the fitting.

 EMERGENCY FLOOR DRAIN.
 A floor drain that does not receive the discharge of any drain or indirect waste pipe, and that protects against damage from accidental spills, fixture overflows and leakage.

 ENGINE-MOUNTED TANK.
 A fuel tank furnished by the engine manufacturer or the emergency power system supplier and mounted on the engine, the engine-frame, or under as a subbase.

-ESSENTIALLY NONTOXIC TRANSFER FLUIDS.
-Fluids having a Gosselin rating of 1, including propylene glycol; mineral oil; polydimethylsiloxane; hydrochlorofluorocarbon, chlorofluorocarbon and carbon refrigerants; and FDA-approved boiler water additives for steam boilers.
+ESSENTIALLY NONTOXIC TRANSFER FLUID.
+Fluids having a Gosselin rating of 1, including propylene glycol; mineral oil; polydimethylsiloxane; hydrochlorofluorocarbon, chlorofluorocarbon and carbon refrigerants; and FDA approved boiler water additives for steam boilers.

-EXISTING INSTALLATIONS.
-Any plumbing system regulated by this code that was installed, or for which an approval has been issued.
+EXISTING INSTALLATION.
+Any plumbing system regulated by this code that was installed, or for whichan approval has been issued.

 FAUCET.
 A valve end of a water pipe through which water is drawn from or held within the pipe.